bbauska/meta-react-basics/README.md

   alt="."
   width="80%" />
 </p>
-You might be wondering, why do you want to prepare it as a separate component?
+<p>You might be wondering, why do you want to prepare it as a separate component?
 One of the reasons is that you'd be able to easily switch one video with another by passing the unique ID of a given video as a prop.
 You can then control the video output that way.
-So far, you've learned about two ways of adding videos to your apps.
+So far, you've learned about two ways of adding videos to your apps.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s14-d.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->